Quick Guide to Mexico

 How to get to Mexico

-The number of cheap flights to Mexico increases every year, and this looks set to continue in 2018 and 2019.
+The number of cheap flights to Mexico increases every year, and this looks set to continue in 2018.
 It's a good idea to be flexible on your travel dates for your Mexico holiday though as the flight price, and therefore your holiday price, can fluctuate quite a lot throughout the year.
-A particular time to avoid is the US college "Spring Break" but aside from this, cheap holidays in Mexico can be found without too much trouble.
+A particular time to avoid is the US college 'Spring Break' but aside from this, cheap holidays in Mexico can be found without too much trouble.

 When to Visit Mexico

-Mexico is a year-round destination, and average temperatures range from the mid 20s°C-30°Cs, so if you're looking for warm weather, you can visit any month in the year.
-However, if you want to avoid the wettest periods, travel outside of August-October.
+Mexico is a year-round destination, and average temperatures range from the mid 20°Cs to 30°Cs, so if you're looking for warm weather, you can visit any month in the year.
+However, if you want to avoid the wettest periods, travel outside of August to October.
 Unsurprisingly, this is when you'll find the lowest prices for holidays, so it's a good time to book an all inclusive deal to Mexico if you want to take advantage of low prices.

 There are a number of festivals happening throughout the year all over Mexico.
 These include one of the most well-known, the Day of the Dead on 1st November, and Dia de Nuestra senora de Guadelupe on 12th December.
 Along with Christmas and Easter, you'll find that prices for Mexico hotels and flights tend to increase around these times.